Can We Live on Mars? | Science Me

 The Search for Earth-Like Exoplanets

 As we look around our solar system, Mars once again looks pretty decent.
 But this is just our local neighbourhood.
-Space telescopes like the Kepler Space Observatory and the James Webb Space Telescope allow researchers to not only detect the presence of these rocky exoplanets, but to map their atmospheres too.
+Space telescopes like the Kepler Space Observatory and the James Webb Space Telescope allow researchers to detect the presence of rocky exoplanets and analyse their atmospheres.

 Analysis of the different wavelengths of light provides information on the atmospheric composition of the exoplanet, including water, temperature, and clouds.